adrabarek/zamek-sublime/README.md

 ## Overview

 Zamek (meaning "castle" in polish) is a collection of notes.
-The notes are organized by tags and can be linked together.
+They are organized by tags and can be linked together.

 This simple idea allows for maintaining a single notes repository for all